anand-ireach/opsgenie/README.md

 # opsgenie
-# Execute ansible playbook
+# Ansible playbook excution to create OG resources

-You can use following to command to execute the playbooks.
+You can use following command to execute the playbooks.
 Required Opsgeneie Token
 ```
-ansible-playbook playbook-name.yml --extra-vars "api_key=${api_key}"
+ansible-playbook your-playbook-name.yml --extra-vars "api_key=${api_key}"

 ```